-In addition, 'G03-1187RR' can be used as transformation targets for the production of transgenic soybeans.
-In certain embodiments, the present disclosure contemplates the transformation of cells derived from 'G03-1187RR' with at least one transgene.
-For example, transgenes that can be used, include, but are not limited to, transgenes that confer resistance to one or more of herbicide tolerance, drought tolerance, heat tolerance, low or high soil pH level tolerance, salt tolerance, resistance to an insect, resistance to a bacterial disease, resistance to a viral disease, resistance to a fungal disease, resistance to a nematode, resistance to a pest, male sterility, site-specific recombination; abiotic stress tolerance; modified phosphorus characteristics; modified antioxidant characteristics; modified essential seed amino acid characteristics; modified fatty acid metabolism, modified carbohydrate metabolism, and modified soybean fiber characteristics.
+In addition, 'G06-3182RR' can be used as transformation targets for the production of transgenic soybeans.
+In certain embodiments, the present disclosure contemplates the transformation of cells derived from 'G06-3182RR' with at least 60 one transgene.
+For example, transgenes that can be used, include, but are not limited to, transgenes that confer resistance to one or more of herbicide tolerance, drought tolerance, heat tolerance, low or high soil pH level tolerance, salt tolerance, resistance to an insect, resistance to a bacterial 65 disease, resistance to a viral disease, resistance to a fungal disease, resistance to a nematode, resistance to a pest, male sterility, site-specific recombination; abiotic stress tolerance; modified phosphorus characteristics; modified antioxidant characteristics; modified essential seed amino acid characteristics; modified fatty acid metabolism, modified carbohydrate metabolism, and modified soybean fiber characteristics.
+Examples of such genes and methods of transforming plants are described in U.S. Pat.
+No. 6,025,545.